 Comparison of the responses to each of the scenarios between the demographic subgroups requires a single numerical score for each scenario.

 In brief, we recalculated the % responses, excluding the “non-recovery” scores for the 47 scenarios that were clearly not in this category.
-To derive the single numerical score for each scenario we used the % score in each category and multiplied it by ‘1’ for unable to decide (the impact of the UTD score is minimal for most scenarios), ‘3’ for subthreshold, ‘5’ for mild, ‘7’ for moderate, ‘9’ for severe and ‘11’ for upper threshold and then summed the scores.
+To derive the single numerical score for each scenario we used the % score in each category and multiplied it by ‘1’ for unable to decide (the impact of the UTD score is minimal for most scenarios), ‘3’ for sub-threshold, ‘5’ for mild, ‘7’ for moderate, ‘9’ for severe and ‘11’ for upper threshold and then summed the scores.
 This transformation had no significant impact on the overall severity score for the scenario.
 Thus, if all (100%) respondents were unable to decide on a severity category the score would be 100.
-Similarly, for complete agreement on a scenario describing a subthreshold study it would be 300, for mild it would be 400, and the highest possible score for any scenario would be 1100, if all respondents agreed that the scenario was in the upper threshold category.
+Similarly, for complete agreement on a scenario describing a sub-threshold study it would be 300, for mild it would be 500, and the highest possible score for any scenario would be 1100, if all respondents agreed that the scenario was in the upper threshold category.

 The summed scores ranged from 332 (scenario 2) to 940 (scenario 43).
 These single values for each scenario: i. have been utilized exclusively for comparison of demographic sub-groups and to rank scenarios; ii. have not been used to determine severity classifications, which are only allocated using the original % responses in the survey (see Population responses to individual questions and Allocating procedures to severity categories above).